 |The Crocodile River after the sun has set.|

-This morning when I checked again I found a new vague response, different from that of a few days ago, prompting me to call to determine what the distinct message will be when it’s time to drive back to Nelspruit to get the answer from a sealed envelope, opened in front of us, if we have to leave or can stay until February 20, 2019.
+This morning when I checked again, I found a new vague response, different from that of a few days ago, prompting me to call to determine what the special message will be when it’s time to drive back to Nelspruit to get the answer from a sealed envelope, opened in front of us, if we have to leave or can stay until February 20, 2019.

 It kind of feels like a game show…open the envelope for the answer.
 But, who’s to say how this particular process was developed and why the necessity of the sealed envelope becomes the means of notification.

 |A beam of light reflected off the camera at sunset on the river.|

 If we have to leave, we’ll have 10 days to clear out.
 If not, we’ll go on about our enjoyable lives in Marloth Park for the duration.
 We’re trying hard not to speculate anything other than a positive outcome.

 Should we have to exit, we’ll have 10 days to come up with a plan and leave accordingly.
 We’ll keep all of our readers posted on the outcome as soon as we know.

 |Mom and four piglets have been stopping by several times a time.|

 We’ll most likely be heading to Nelspruit by next Friday or Monday, December 7th or December 10th, based on the fact that the rep I spoke to today stated we’ll know something in five business days.